changkun/modern-cpp-tutorial/book/en-us/05-pointers.md

     std::shared_ptr<B> b = std::make_shared<B>();
     a->pointer = b;
     b->pointer = a;

     return 0;
 }
 ```

 The result is that A and B will not be destroyed.
-This is because the pointer inside a, b also references `a, b`, which makes the reference count of `a, b` become 2, leaving the scope.
+This is because the pointer inside a, b also references `a, b`, which makes the reference count of `a, b` becomes 2, leaving the scope.
 When the `a, b` smart pointer is destructed, it can only cause the reference count of this area to be decremented by one.
 This causes the memory area reference count pointed to by the `a, b` object to be non-zero, but the external has no way to find this area, it also caused a memory leak, as shown in Figure 5.1:

 ![Figure 5.1](../../assets/figures/pointers1_en.png)